-- 77. Under a rule issued by the U.S. Environmental Protection Agency (EPA),77 a facility with a tank, drum, pipe, or other processi that contains an extremely hazardous toxic or flammable substance listed at 40 CFR §68.130 in an amount above the "threshold quantity" specified for that substance, is required to conduct a hazard assessment as well as develop a prevention program and an emergency response program.
+- 76. Under a rule issued by the U.S. Environmental Protection Agency (EPA), a facility with a tank, drum, pipe, or other processi that contains an extremely hazardous toxic or flammable substance listed at 40 CFR §68.130 in an amount above the "threshold quantity" specified for that substance, is required to conduct a hazard assessment as well as develop a prevention program and an emergency response program.
 These requirements are documented in a Risk Management Plan (RMP) that is submitted to EPA.
 Covered facilities must implement the RMP and update their RMPs periodically or when certain changes occur.
-The goal of EPA's Risk Management Program is to prevent accidental releases of substances that can cause serious harm to the public and the environment from short-term exposures, and to mitigate the severity of releases that do occur.78 - 78.
+The goal of EPA's Risk Management Program is to prevent accidental releases of substances that can cause serious harm to the public and the environment from short-term exposures, and to mitigate the severity of releases that do occur. - 77.
 The EPA RMP program provisions build on the planning and preparedness groundwork laid by the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA).
 EPCRA establishes requirements for federal, state, and local governments, as well as industry, regarding emergency planning and "Community Right-to-Know" reporting on hazardous toxic chemicals.
 EPCRA "help[s] increase the public's knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment."
-According to the U.S. EPA's Chemical Emergency Preparedness and Prevention Office, ii transparency between industry and the public will improve community safety:
+According to the Chemical Emergency Preparedness and Prevention Office, transparency between industry and the public will improve community safety:

 Both EPCRA and the CAA [Clean Air Act] section 112(r) Risk Management Program encourage communication between facilities and the surrounding communities about chemical safety and chemical risks.
 Regulatory requirements, by themselves, will not guarantee safety from chemical accidents.
 Information about hazards in a community will allow local emergency officials and the public to work with industry to prevent accidents.
-80 ii In 2004, the U.S. EPA's Chemical Emergency Preparedness and Prevention Office was merged with the Superfund Emergency Response Program and Oil Spill Prevention Program to form the Office of Emergency Management, or OEM.
-OEM works with other EPA partners, federal, state, and local agencies, and industry to prevent accidents and maintain and provide superb response capabilities.
-See http://www.epa.gov/oem/about.htm (accessed April 17, 2013).